 Action C.1 Cost Effective Artist in Residence Program Service Delivery Plan/Program/Policy/Partnership/Procedure Description Past Artist in Residence Program The City operated an Artist in Residence program in 2016 which provided opportunities for two artists to create new responsive artworks, exhibitions and programs.
 Artists worked closely with members of various Mississauga-based communities to respond to local conditions, histories and contexts.
 Each residency is completely unique and takes place at various sites across the city.
 The City is looking to re-establish its Artist in Residence program, with a focus on stormwater.
 Related City Art Initiatives The City's Poet Laureate and Youth Poet Laureate positions promote poetry and literary arts within the City, raise the profile of writers in Mississauga and create artistic legacies.
 The City's Public Art Program includes a Public Art Collection of 20 permanent public art pieces, as well as ongoing temporary art.
-A Public Art map is available online and allows the public to search for permanent and temporary public art pieces, accompanied by photos and information about the pieces.
-The Public Art Master Plan (2016) establishes the strategic framework (opportunities for permanent and temporary public art zones, criteria for selection) and the operating and implementation framework (opportunities for permanent and temporary public art, funding strategy, acquisition strategy, and maintenance and conservation strategy).
+A Public Art map is available online and allows the public to search for permanent and temporary public art pieces.
+The Public Art Master Plan (2016) establishes the strategic framework (guiding principles, priority public art zones, criteria for selection) and the operating and implementation framework (opportunities for permanent and temporary public art, funding strategy, acquisition strategy, and maintenance and conservation strategy).
+The City Acquired Art Policy and Procedure (2013) establishes suitable locations for various types of art and identifies responsibilities for managing the City's Art.
 The City has graphic artists on staff, but also temporarily employed three cartoonists from Sheridan College in 2020, who supported the City's communication efforts among other initiatives.
 Rationale Artist in Residence programs increase artworks of many forms in our communities, improving the public realm by building beautiful spaces, and providing opportunities for artworks which can raise awareness to important issues to Mississauga residents.
-Notably in relation to stormwater, an Artist in Residence program provides the opportunity to raise awareness to stormwater management projects and processes which are often "out of cight, out of mind" d.
-Best Practices and processes, which are often "out of sight, out of mind".
-City of Guelph Artist in Residence 2021 (Ongoing/upcoming) Overview: Overview: Residency period from July 1 to September 30, 2021
+Notably in relation to stormwater, an Artist in Residence program provides the opportunity to raise awareness to stormwater management projects and processes, which are often "out of sight, out of mind". d.
+Best Practices City of Guelph Artist in Residence 2021 (Ongoing/upcoming) Overview: